 Suitable for trails, mountain paths, and asphalt |

-Driving Comfort |
+Riding Comfort |

 Very comfortable on uneven paths |

-Not very comfortable on very rough terrain |
+Less comfortable on very rough terrain |

 Handling |

-Difficult to handle due to the weight and width of the tires |
+Hard to handle due to weight and tire width |

-Very maneuverable, especially on technical sections. |
+Very maneuverable, especially on technical sections |

-Autonomy |
+|

 Superior thanks to high-capacity batteries |

-Variable autonomy, but generally sufficient for long hikes. |
+Variable range, but generally sufficient for long rides |

 Cost |